LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

 </figcaption>
 </figure>

+While these could be used for questions that **either** discern usage **or** awareness, we decided to stick to the former, as there was a (valid) concern that having mini-feature questions whose checked state meant different things could be confusing and lead to errors.
+That way, only old, lower-priority features would be relegated to this template, and new features which tend to be higher priority for browser vendors would still get the full UI, comments and all.
+Instead, to improve the experience for cutting edge features, we introduced a "Not implemented" tag next to the "Used it" option.

-However, due to the way sentiment chips worked, this means it is not possible to select sentiment for features you have not checked (depending on context, checked could mean either used or heard): once you click on a chip, it also *selects* the feature, as if you clicked on its label.
+One disadvantage of the mini feature UI is that due to the way sentiment chips work, it is not possible to select sentiment for features you have not used: once you click on a chip, it also *selects* the feature, as if you had clicked on its label.
-I guess it would be possible to click on a chip and then *uncheck* the feature, but that would be a very weird interaction.
+I guess it could be possible to click on a chip and then *uncheck* the feature, but that would be a very weird interaction.

 ### Idea 5: Existing 5-point question template

-At this point, the eng lead dredged up a question template that had been used to ask about the respondent’s experience with various types of tooling.
+At this point, the lead engineer dredged up a question template that had been used to ask about the respondent’s experience with various types of tooling.
 Instead of separating experience and sentiment, it used a 5-point scale where each answer except the first answered *both* questions.

 <figure>